joonasrooben/NLP-text2emoji/README.md

 **Evaluation with swapped data**

-Both models behaved very weakly when faced with data from data from other dataset.
+Both models behaved very weakly when faced with data from the other dataset.
 Both achieved accuracy approximately ~5% and MRR score of ~17%.

 #### TF-IDF